 • Every shed: Note the date.
 Babies should shed every 2–3 weeks.
 A gap past 5–6 weeks in a young dragon means it’s time to recheck your setup.

-• ✅ Babies need at least two full feeding sessions daily — skipping this phase can permanently limit adult size.
+• ✅ Babies need at least two full feeding sessions daily.

-• ✅ Use SVL if your dragon has a nipped or shortened tail — snout-to-tail will make them look smaller than they are.
+• ✅ Use SVL if your dragon has a nipped or shortened tail.

-• ✅ Soft jaw or limbs = vet visit, not a wait-and-see situation.
+• ✅ Soft jaw or limbs means a vet visit, not wait-and-see.

 Medical Disclaimer: The information in this article is intended for general husbandry guidance only and does not constitute veterinary advice.
 If your bearded dragon is showing signs of illness, significant weight loss, or abnormal growth, please consult a qualified reptile veterinarian.